dustinpfister/blog_posts/_posts/js-javascript-module.md

 ## 5 - Using and making modules in nodejs

 I have [wrote a post on the subject of modules in node](/2020/06/30/nodejs-module/), however I think that I should at least have a section on the topic here also.
+The tired yet true way of loading in modules it to use require to do so, but in more modern versions of node the import keyword can be used also.
+There are a number of useful built in modules to work with which you should take the time to get solid with before learning how to make your own modules.
+In this section I will then be going over a few quick examples of some built in modules in nodejs, and then be getting into at least one example of making them.

 ### 5.1 - The path module